 If the student's FAFSA is selected for verification, you will receive a letter and email indicating how to submit your verification documentation.
 A student's financial aid award cannot be finalized until those documents have been received and reviewed.

 How Do I Pay for My Balance?

 Visit the scholarship page for current opportunities available to students.

-Federal Direct Loans - Most award letters will include some type of Federal Direct Loan.
+Federal Direct Loans - Most financial aid offers will include some type of Federal Direct Loan.
 Based upon need, a student may be eligible for a subsidized and/or unsubsidized Direct Loan.

 First time borrowers must complete two requirements in order to accept a Direct Loan:

 Entrance Counseling - an online interactive quiz that must be completed in order for funds to disburse to the institution.
 This counseling provides useful information, tips and tools to help students understand their loand rights and repayment responsibilities.
 The process needs to be completed once by the student for each school they attend.
 Receipt of completion is sent to the school electronically.

 Subsidized/Unsubsidized Master Promissory Note (MPN) - the legally binding agreement and promise to repay the loan(s) to the Department of Education.
 In some cases, the MPN is effective for a term of ten years.
 Receipt of completion is sent to the school electronically.

 Federal Direct Parent PLUS Loan - an application may only be filled out by the parent of a dependent undergraduate student.
 The parent must complete the ParentPLUS application yearly and new PLUS borrowers or endorsed applicants must sign the PLUS Master Promissary Note (MPN) with their FSA ID.